Bi-State Vietnam Gold Star Bridges

 The northbound bridge opened to traffic on July 4, 1932.
-The southbound bridge opened on December 16, 1965, but will be decommissioned after the completion of the Interstate 69 Ohio River Bridge about 1.6 mi east, which is scheduled to be completed in 2031.
+The southbound bridge opened on December 16, 1965, but will be decommissioned after the completion of the Interstate 69 Ohio River Crossing about 1.6 mi east, which is scheduled to be completed in 2031.
 The more historic northbound bridge will remain in service for US-41 as a two way bridge.

 Both of the Bi-State Vietnam Gold Star Bridges are cantilever bridges.
 The northbound bridge stands 100 ft over the Ohio River with a main span of 720 ft, with the steel gridwork extending 100 ft above the driving surface.
 The southbound span has a main span of 600 ft.

 An unusual fact about the bridges is that they are entirely within Kentucky.
-Although the Ohio River forms most of the border between Kentucky and Indiana, the state border is based on the course of the river as it existed when Kentucky became a state in 1792.
+Although the Ohio River forms most of the border between Kentucky and Indiana, the state border is based on the course of the river as it existed when Kentucky became a state in 1792, when what would be Indiana was part of the unorganized Northwest Territory.
 Due to the New Madrid earthquake of 1812, the river changed course to the south, leaving the land where the bridges cross the river within Kentucky.

 History

 The northbound span of the Bi-State Vietnam Gold Star Bridges was the second of three bridges built in Henderson County in 1932, a building novelty during the Great Depression.
 It was originally named the John James Audubon Bridge, or Audubon Memorial Bridge, after John James Audubon, who lived in Henderson in the 1810s.
 It was built by notable bridge designer Ralph Modjeski.
 The 5395 ft long cantilever bridge cost $2.4 million to build, with the federal government paying half, with the states of Kentucky and Indiana paying the remainder.

 The dedication ceremony featured Kentucky Governor Ruby Laffoon and Indiana Governor Harry G. Leslie shaking hands with one another, as 22 military planes under the command of Jimmy Doolittle flew overhead with cannon fire and boat whistles in the distance celebrating the occasion.
 A flotilla of boats passed under the bridge, taking 40 minutes to do so and a 2 mi parade lasting two hours also celebrated the occasion.
 More than 100,000 visitors attended the celebration and 111,091 vehicles crossed the bridge in its first two days of operation, creating delays of up to two hours to go from Henderson to Evansville.

-With the influx of tourists using US 41 to cross the Ohio River, the city of Henderson decided to take advantage of the bridge by establishing John James Audubon State Park in 1936.
 Originally, crossing the bridge required paying a toll, usually 30 to 35 cents for cars, and a nickel for pedestrians.
 The toll was removed on March 20, 1941.